2022 Kazakh constitutional referendum: Opinion polls

 From early May, polling was conducted regarding the views of Kazakh citizens on the referendum under state-owned firms of the Central Communications Service, Kazakhstan Institute for Strategic Studies, and Qoğamdyq Pikir across all regions of Kazakhstan through online surveys and phone calls.
-Official support for holding a nationwide vote on the constitutional amendments appeared to increase whilst campaigning period.
+Official support for holding a nationwide vote on the constitutional amendments appeared to increase while campaigning period.

 Sociological and political experts interviewed by the Radio Free Europe/Radio Liberty were skeptical of the polls' accuracy, citing lack of independent pollsters (all legally accredited polling firms are run by the Presidential Administration), the statistical numbers for the polling results exhibiting little variation, and documented past cases of independent pollsters being prosecuted by the police in previously held Kazakh elections.
 The opinion polls for the referendum were accused of being used as a propaganda tool by the Kazakh government in an attempt to distort President Tokayev's popularity and form a public illusion for a preliminary outcome.